 An investigation was launched and around July 7, 2025 it was determined that the cybersecurity incident compromised personal and protected health information, along with financial information.
 Exposed information included names, dates of birth, Social Security numbers, driver's license and state ID numbers, medical treatment information, health insurance information and financial account information.

 Medical Associates of Brevard began notifying affected individuals by mail on Sept.
 5, 2025.
-The total number of affected individuals has not been released, but is believed to include thousands of patients.
+The total number of impacted individuals is at least 246,711.

 In response to the breach, Medical Associates of Brevard took steps to secure their systems and engaged external cybersecurity experts.
 In addition to required state and federal disclosures, MAB is offering 12 months of free Experian credit monitoring services to impacted individuals.